o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 4\.
 Formatting
 ==============

-Rather than specify detailed formatting guidelines in this document we are using a code formatting tool (Uncrustify) that converts code to the desired formatting.
-See this document for details of how to use it: [Using Uncrustify to beautify Lumberyard code](/display/lmbr/Using+Uncrustify+to+beautify+Lumberyard+code)
+Rather than specify detailed formatting guidelines in this document we are using a code formatting tool (Clang-format) that converts code to the desired formatting.
+See the .clang-format file at the root of the reopsitory.

 4.1.
 Use four spaces for indentation
 ------------------------------------